 Green Beans are even more essential because you can harvest them multiple times.
 Unlike most crops, you don’t have to replant once you harvest them after three days.
 They will just grow back in three days.
 So buying and growing these one time can be a great investment for your farm.

-- Great profits because of their short regrowth time and efficiency.
+• Great profits due to short regrowth time and efficiency.

-- Green Beans can produce multiple crops per season, increasing your overall yield.
+• Multiple crops per season, increasing overall yield.

 6. Kale